nodeSoftwares/Meio/README.md

 Contributions are always welcome!

-For contributing you need some dependancy listed her :
+For contributing you need some dependancies listed below :
-- Any IDE that support C# (We use rider jetbrain for exemple)
+- Any IDE that supports C# (We use JetBrains Rider for exemple)
-- Dotnet 8.0 install and configure for the project
+- Dotnet 8.0 SDK
 - Discord social SDK (for discord rich presence)

 Discord developement team are actually close but maybe in the future we can improve the size !!!

 ## Authors